PufferAI/pufferai.github.io/docs/source/rst/landing.rst

 .. role:: python(code)
     :language: python

 **Quick links:** `Github <https://github.com/pufferai/pufferlib>`_ | `Discord <https://discord.gg/spT4huaGYV>`_ | `Twitter <https://twitter.com/jsuarez5341>`_

 Introduction
 ############

-**WIP -- first stable release of PufferLib should be out by Christmas**

 You have an environment, a PyTorch model, and an RL framework that are designed to work together but don't.
 PufferLib is a wrapper layer that provide better compatibility between `Gym <https://github.com/openai/gym>`_ / `PettingZoo <https://pettingzoo.farama.org>`_ environments and standard reinforcement learning frameworks.
 You write a native PyTorch network and a short binding for your environment; PufferLib takes care of the rest.